 “War” caught the mood of anti-war protesters who were stunned and angered by the ongoing escalation of America’s involvement in Vietnam and specifically the killing of four college students by US National Guardsmen at Kent State University on May 4.
 One month after the shooting, Crosby, Stills, Nash & Young responded with their heartfelt “Ohio,” which quickly became a protest anthem.

-In direct contrast to the turmoil roiling America, there came four pure pop hits from England.
-Three of the “groups” were session musicians backing up singer Tony Burrows: Edison Lighthouse’s “Love Grows (Where My Rosemary Goes),” Brotherhood Of Man (“United We Stand”), and White Plains “My Baby Loves Lovin’”).
+In direct contrast to the turmoil roiling America came four pure pop hits from England.
+Three of the “groups” were session musicians backing up singer Tony Burrows: (Edison Lighthouse (“Love Grows (Where My Rosemary Goes)),” Brotherhood Of Man (“United We Stand”), and White Plains (“My Baby Loves Lovin’”).
 The fourth — Vanity Fare — was a real working band who reached the Top 5 with “Hitchin’ A Ride.”